 5. Diving Cylinder/Tank

-Alright, so those are all the basic equipment and gear that you will be making use of while Kona Diving.
+Keep in mind this is the basic set of scuba gear you will need for Kona Diving.
 Now that you’re familiar with them, What are you waiting for?
 Come over to us at the Kona Honu Divers and we will fulfil all of your diving needs with your safety and satisfaction as our top priority.
-Hope to see you by the coast soon!
+Hope to see you in our Kona dive shop soon!